jrandj/java-11/README.md

     }
     ```

 1. There are four formats for method references.
+Examples are shown below:

     ```java
     // Static Methods